 The Foundation received a generous bequest in 2004 from the Estate of Margaret Ann Day, who had a distinguished career in community health nursing, which is used to fund PhD scholarships.

-Grants are available to scientists and health professionals undertaking Victorian based research projects into progressive neurological disease and palliative care.
+Grants are available to scientists and health professionals undertaking Victorian based research projects into progressive neurological disease, stroke and palliative care.
 Preference is given to research projects which have an active link with Calvary Health Care Bethlehem.

-Funding for research scholarships is provided in accordance with NH& MRC levels.
+Funding for research scholarships is provided in accordance with NH& MRC levels (two thirds of current rate at the time).
 Project/equipment grants for sums between $20,000 and $50,000 for one year are considered.

 Applications are called in June each year and are assessed by the Scientific Reference Panel